CesarCienfuegos/cesarchavez.github.io/index.md

 ## About Me

-I am a MA student in Public Policy at the University of Chicago's Harris School, applying to PhD programs in Economics for Fall 2026.
+I am a MA graduate in Public Policy at the University of Chicago's Harris School, applying to PhD programs in Economics for Fall 2026.

 My research focuses on **development economics** and **political economy**, with particular emphasis on Latin America.
 I study how violence, institutions, and labor markets affect human capital formation and economic development.